 Makerkar – Library Makercart – INSTRUCTABLE

-The MAKERKAR in constructed out of 30x30 extruded aluminum profiles.
-Bolted together with external corner connectors.
+The frame is constructed out of 30x30 extruded aluminum profiles, bolted together with external corner connectors.

-Internal corner connectors, which will be invisible, makes you less flexible if you want to modify things.
+Internal corner connectors, which will be invisible, can be used too, but they will make you less flexible if you want to modify things.

 - Allen key 5 mm for external corners